quicoto/Gangsters/README.md

 Gangsters
 =========

-Game experiment built with AngularJS
+Game experiment built with AngularJS, Node and Firebase.